ROC the Future Presents the

 Parents’ Perspective: A Guided Conversation with Local Parents

 Parents are undoubtedly the secret sauce when it comes to educational success.
 In 2016, ROC the Future launched the Parent Engagement Collaborative Action Network (PECAN).
 This group is focused on bringing parents to the table to address systemic issues impacting children’s success.
-During this panel conversation, parents will share their perspective on the impact of COVID-19 on education, at-home learning, and ways to best take on the new landscape of education.
+During this panel conversation, parents will share their perspective on the relevance of teacher representation, the impact of COVID-19 on education, and the benefits and challenges of at-home learning.

 Tiana Stephens, Emcee